• FB

 4. Pour 3-4 ounces of batter in the center of the pan and swirl around in circles to spread evenly.

-6. Using a rubber-tipped spatula lift up the one edge and either using your fingers/tongs or spatula flip the crepe over and straighten out using your fingers.
+6. Using a rubber-tipped spatula, lift up one edge.
+Using your fingers/tongs or the spatula, flip the crepe over and straighten out using your fingers.

 7. Cook for 15-30 seconds or until lightly golden brown.